a-bonus/coding-notes/React Native Notes.md

 - Navigate to project folder and run 'npx react-native start'
 - In the project folder run 'npx react-native run-ios' to start iOS project
+- To start Expo go, navigate to expo app directory and run 'npm start'